-Jon is a professional member of the Arboricultural Association and an Associate of the Institute of Chartered Foresters, with whom he aspires to chartered status.
-As such he adheres to both those organisations’ codes of conduct and ethics, maintaining his independence, impartiality and integrity at all times.
+Jon is a professional member of the Arboricultural Association.
+As such he adheres to the Association’s codes of conduct and ethics, maintaining his independence, impartiality and integrity at all times.

 In his early years as a climbing arborist, Jon was fortunate to work on many of the largest, oldest and most notable trees in the Derbyshire and South Yorkshire region.
 His background in hands-on tree work enables report recommendations that are rooted in an awareness of practicality and cost.
 A strong commitment to professional development ensures that these recommendations also reflect the most up-to-date knowledge, research and training.